DejanVukas/ReadTheDocsProject/DWDM/Introduction.rst

        Used for long-reach and DWDM applications.
    * - 1570-1610
      - L-band
      - Stands for Long band.
+Used for submarine systems.

 DWDM